-Approximately 18 years ago, when I have started producing my medical and sports massage instructional DVD series, my friend’s wife told me: ”Boris don’t do this.
+Approximately 18 years ago, when I have started producing my medical and sports massage instructional medical massage educational video series, my friend’s wife told me: ”Boris don't do this.
 You guys should just teach live classes.”
 On my question “why not?” she replied: ”the other practitioners will learn your methodology, repackage and rename your product, and will try to discredit and demonize you, including criticizing your accent, your pronunciation, sentence structure, semantic pattern, etc.”

 This wonderful woman is an American, while my friend is like myself is an immigrant from the former Soviet Union.
 She branded us as naïve immigrants who don't understand American reality.

 I had many valid reasons to disagree with her…

 So, at the time, the idea that someone who would study from me, would demonize, mock and discredit me afterward, seemed nonsensical.